mpellicc/fanta-formazioni-bot/README.md

 # FantaFormazioni Bot

-FantaFormazioni Bot is a Telegram bot written in Python designed to help users stay updated with their FantaCalcio team lineups.
+FantaFormazioni Bot is a Telegram bot written in Python designed to help users stay updated with their Fantacalcio team lineups.
 The bot provides reminder notifications about the deadlines for setting up your team's lineup.

 ## Table of Contents